patrick-llgc/Learning-Deep-Learning/paper_notes/ss3d.md

 The algorithm requires 3D GT in the first place, and requires accurate intrinsics and extrinsics.

+SS3D directly predicts 2D and 3D bboxes, similar to [M3D RPN](m3d_rpn.md).

 This paper also demonstrates **the possibility to directly regress the distance of cars from 2D images**.
 See [youtube videos](https://www.youtube.com/playlist?list=PL4jJwJr7UjMb4bzLwUGHdVmhfNS2Ads_x).
 This looks quite similar to [Nvidia's drive demo](https://www.youtube.com/watch?v=0rc4RqYLtEU).

 #### Key ideas
-- The 2D and 3D bounding box is parameterized as 26 numbers.
+- The 2D and 3D bounding box is parameterized as 26 numbers. --> Similar to [M3D RPN](m3d_rpn.md) which regresses 12 numbers with YOLO-like structure.
 - The 26 numbers are compared with GT, though a L2 norm, weighted by uncertainty.
 - The 26 numbers have different weights, learned through [heteroscedastic uncertainty weighting](uncertainty_bdl.md).
 The weighted least square is minimized to get the best 3D bbox during inference.
 - The 26 numbers can also be trained to fit 3D IoU, but the 26 numbers need to be fitted to a valid 3D bbox online.
 This requires some complex manipulation of gradient.